aws-samples/dynamodb-debunking-myths/README.md

 We have Amazon DynamoDB Streams that enables event driven architectures and can provide the same functionality that you have with triggers in traditional SQL databases, with Amazon DynamoDB streams you can build event driven architectures.

-## Episode Two example - Company and products inventory use case.
+## Episode Three example - Company and products inventory use case.

+Let's continue our example with the company we used in the previous episode, let's imagine that whenever our inventory is too low we will trigger an SNS notification that will send an event to a queue that will process, that will Active orders, Failed or Completed

+, for the specific product, , but now let's imagine this is a different microservice that process orders, each store will place orders in the systems and they would need to be processed
 Remember, in our first episode, and in general with Amazon DynamoDB we always need to start from the Access patterns!
 That will be always step 1

 We have a big supermarket chain, that is monitoring product inventory on their locations, this chain is located across the country and have thousands of stores, where they move inventory constantly.
 The inventory system from each location is already under heavy load and management wants to keep a close eye on inventory to avoid shortages, at the same time they know they need a system to access data in real-time so they can make decisions with accurate data.